Italy itinerary: one week in Rome

 Where to eat in Rome:

 Happy hour/dinner: Duke’s for happy hour/dinner.
-If you want another drink after that, go to trendy Gotha just a bit futher up Viale Parioli or head to the Ponte Milvio neighbourhood (requires a taxi) for another local nightlife experience.
+If you want another drink after that, go to Palmerie Parioli a bit futher up Viale Parioli.
+If this is too far from your accommodation area check out my guide on where to eat in Rome.

 DAY 5 Rome Itinerary: